References:

 Conclusion:

-Behavior is measurable – and those who understand behavior can predict success, avoid mis-hires, and achieve sustainable impact.
+Behavior is measurable — and those who understand behavior can predict success, avoid mis-hires, and create sustainable impact.

-The AM Academy takes this a step further: by integrating Socionics – a model that reveals information processing and interaction patterns – we can also explain why people act the way they do.
+The AM Academy Group takes this further: by integrating Socionics — a structural model of information processing and interaction patterns — we can explain why people act the way they do.

-This provides not only a precise picture of observable behavior but also of the underlying motivation and decision-making logic.
+This makes it possible to understand both observable behavior and the underlying motivation and decision-making logic.

-The combination of behavioral diagnostics and Socionics is unique in the executive search and advisory market – delivering a higher level of predictive certainty than traditional methods.
+The combination of behavioral diagnostics and Socionics is unique in the executive advisory market — delivering a higher level of predictive certainty than conventional methods.

 Scientific Foundation